alexfernandez/alexfernandez.github.io/permanent/cv.md

 Please find below my most relevant engagements, full history at [LinkedIn](https://www.linkedin.com/in/pinchito).

+### 2023-10 to 2024-10: Backend Developer at Tinybird

+Worked in the ingestion team processing many petabytes of data per month.

+* Led the refinement and deployment of a new preprocessing stage for incoming data.
+* Improved monitoring, throughput and stability of the ingestion pipeline.

 ### 2022-09 to present: Cofounder and CTO at Ntrde

 Co-founded [NTRDE](https://ntrde.io/) with two business partners, a decision intelligence solution for chemical trading.

 * Took an early prototype and converted it into an enterprise-ready solution.
-* Single-handedly developed and refined several major features, including a full redesign.
-* Did product design for two ongoing pilots with customers.
+* Did product design for two pilots with customers.

 ### 2021-01 to 2022-06: CTO at Hivency